Bobby Rahal: Tribute

 At WeatherTech Raceway Laguna Seca, the back straight leading up to the corkscrew was named the "Rahal Straight" in his honor.

 Personal life

-He is the son of Barbara and Michael Rahal (1924–2017) who raced autos for over two decades.
+Rahal is the son of Barbara and Michael Rahal (1924–2017) who raced autos for over two decades.
 His father is of Lebanese descent and his mother is of English descent.
 His father owned a wholesale food distribution business.
 Rahal was raised in the Chicago suburb of Glen Ellyn and attended Glenbard West High School as class of 1971.
 Rahal is a graduate of Denison University, where his father also graduated.

 Rahal formerly lived in New Albany, Ohio.
 He now lives in the Lincoln Park neighborhood of Chicago.
 His son is Graham Rahal, who races in the IndyCar Series.

 Rahal owns a 1975 Lola T360 which he occasionally races at vintage racing events.

 In 2023, Rahal had knee surgery which he is currently recovering from.